-- 6.7 Viewings & provisional allocation - After termination details have been confirmed with the outgoing tenant a provisional offer of rehousing should be made to the appropriate applicant in accordance with the allocations policy. - If the existing tenant has agreed, and the staff member deem it appropriate, an accompanied viewing should be carried out during the 28 day notice period, whilst the existing tenant is still resident. - 6.8 Pre-organised standard re-let repair work - Following the pre- termination inspection and confirmation of the termination date, the standard re-let repair work can be pre-organised for the afternoon of the day that the keys are to be returned to the Co-operative (or the following working day if this is not possible).
-Such works includes: - Lock change - Asbestos survey, where required - Door and window ironmongery safety catch check - Gas safety check - Electrical safety check - Energy performance certificate (EPC) - 6.9 Re-let repairs - Repairs required to achieve the lettable standard can be progressed in a number of ways, including: - Undertaking some repair works prior to void stage. - Non-essential repairs completed after the new tenant moves in. - Providing redecoration allowances in accordance with the Repairs and maintenance policy - helping to reduce void period.
+6.7 Viewings & provisional allocation - After termination details have been confirmed with the outgoing tenant, an offer of housing should be made to the successful applicant in accordance with the allocations policy.

+If the existing tenant has agreed, and the staff member deem it appropriate, an accompanied viewing may be carried out during the 28-day notice period, whilst the existing tenant is still resident.

+- 6.8 Pre-organised standard re-let repair work - following the pre-termination inspection the standard re-let repair work can be pre-organised for the afternoon of the day that the keys are to be returned to the Co-operative (or the following working day if this is not possible).
+Such works includes: - Lock change. - Asbestos renovation & demolition survey, when required. - Gas service safety check. - Fire protection equipment test. - Electrical Inspection Condition Report. - Energy performance certificate (EPC) when required. - Legionella check when required. - 6.9 Re-let repairs - Repairs required to achieve the minimum lettable standard can be progressed in a number of ways, including: - Undertaking some repair works prior to void stage. - Non-essential repairs completed after the new tenant moves in. - Providing redecoration allowances in accordance with the Repairs and maintenance policy helping to reduce void period.